 Yann Lussiez.
 Education Committee Chair

 Yann is a dual national, born in France and raised in Colorado.
 He has over 20 years of experience in education, beginning his career as a Peace Corps Volunteer in the Central African Republic (1992-’96).
 He later taught elementary, middle and high school levels in Santa Fe, Venezuela, and Los Alamos.
-He was principal of Eldorado Community School, MEF International School, Istanbul, and Rio Gallinas Charter School, a Program Evaluator for the Legislative Finance Committee, and is currently Assistant Head of School at Desert Academy, an International Baccalaureate World School in Santa Fe.
+He was principal of Eldorado Community School, MEF International School, Istanbul, and Rio Gallinas Charter School, a Program Evaluator for the Legislative Finance Committee, and is currently Head of School at Desert Academy, an International Baccalaureate World School in Santa Fe.
 Yann earned his bachelor degrees from Webster University and an M.A. in education and a doctorate in educational leadership from University of New Mexico.
 His research and consulting involves the relationship between empathy and emotional intelligence, transformational leadership, teacher efficacy, and creating caring school communities.
 Yann’s goal as the Education Chair for SFCIR is to provide engaging programs and opportunities focused on international-mindedness for our Santa Fe youth.

 Steven Chance.
 Board Member at large